thejsway/thejsway/manuscript/chapter07.md

 var movie1 = "The Wolf of Wall Street";
 var movie2 = "Zootopia";
 var movie3 = "Babysitting";
+var movie4 = "Metropolis";
+var movie5 = "Gone with the Wind";
 // ...
 ```

-If you're a movie buff, you may quickly find yourself with too many variables in your program.
+If you're a movie buff, you may find yourself with too many variables in your program.
 The worst part is that these variables are completely independent from one another.

 Another possibility is to group the movies in an object.